 Iron Baltic Offroad Pro 1000 | 78″ X 43″ | 375 lb | 2200 lb |

-ATV trailers are listed with various weight ratings that each tell a different story.
+ATV trailers are listed with various weight ratings with different meanings.
 Understanding the difference between them is crucial for safe towing.

-- Empty weight, also known as trailer weight, is the weight of the trailer when empty.
+- Empty weight, also known as trailer weight, is the trailer’s weight when empty.

-- Payload capacity, also known as carry-weight or load capacity, is the maximum cargo weight the trailer can carry.
+- Payload capacity, or carry-weight or load capacity, is the maximum cargo weight the trailer can carry.
 This number does not include the empty weight of the trailer itself.

 If you know the empty weight of your trailer, you can find the payload capacity by subtracting the trailer weight from the GVWR: